 The calculated sum of adopted acres for which the Applicant will be responsible for using the expected adoption rates outlined for each sector (see Section 6.2).

 A description of conservation measures that will be committed to in the Certificate of Inclusion, and how those conservation measures will be implemented in a way that addresses key threats for the species.
+Applicant will also describe how adaptive management will be applied to conservation measures, including a definition of thresholds that will result in management adjustments.
 Applicant will also generally describe the places or opportunities throughout their lands where conservation measures will be applied and any anticipated constraints to implementing the conservation measures described in Section 6 (Conservation Measures).

 Timeline for achieving the adopted acres target specified in the application.
 Once approved, Partners have up to five years from the date of their fully executed Certificate of Inclusion to achieve the required adopted acres target.
 The application will outline the timeline for achieving the adopted acres target, and forecast the expected annual adopted acres target(s) that can be achieved in the interim period (no longer than 5 years) until the full adoption rate can be achieved.
+Note: For Certificate of Inclusion approval, Applicants that include a ‘ramp up’ timeframe, will also include a timeframe that includes a commitment duration demonstrating the full adoption rate and NCB intended within the Agreement for at least 5 years at the full adoption rate (Section 9.5).

 A short description (1-2 paragraphs) summarizing existing information on habitat availability on enrolled lands, and their current or potential suitability.